Field Experiences in Earth and Environmental Sciences at UK

 FIELD COURSES

-EES 220 Physical Geology: this first course (4 cr) for geology majors makes a one day trip exploring the fossiliferous limestones, faults, and karst features of the Bluegrass region.
+EES 220 Physical Geology: This first course for geology majors makes a one day trip exploring the fossiliferous limestones, faults, and karst features of the Bluegrass region.

 EES 350 Regional Historical Geology: Students in this class reconstruct the paleoecology of Ordovician strata in northern Kentucky during a one-day field trip.
 Each student makes an extensive collection of fossils and lithologic samples for further analysis in the classroom.
 It's a fossil scavenger hunt!